Speech Delay In Children

 • Problems understanding your child's speech at 24 months of age;

-• strangers having problems understanding your child's speech by 36 months of age.
+• Strangers having problems understanding your child's speech by 36 months of age.

-• Not showing an interest in communicating.
+• Not showing an interest in communicating, or using spoken language.

 This article was contributed by Dr Goh Chun Hwee, Consultant Paediatrician at Pantai Hospital Ampang.
 To know more about where and when to see Dr Goh Chun Hwee at his clinic, click here.